hanchih2/here-app-take-home-2025-fullstack/README.md

 ## Run the Server

-install dependencies
+1. install dependencies

 ```
 cd server
 npm install
 ```

+2. update connection string in server/config/secrets.js
-the server should run on port 4000
+3. the server should run on port 4000

 ```
 npm start